tonboimaginginc/jade_client/README.md

 # Jade client API guide #

-This document explains how to connect to and control Jade systems using JSON request data over sockets.
+This document explains how to connect to and control Jade systems using JSON requests over sockets.
 ## Client Requirements: ##
 **Operating System:** Linux, Windows